Nepean River railway bridge, Menangle: Description

-At the Sydney end, one of the ornamental tops to a pier was demolished by a derailment in 1976.
-The iron bridge received only localised superficial damage but the stonework was not replaced, thereby leaving the cellular cross section of the girder exposed.
+At the Sydney end, the ornamental top of one of the piers was demolished by a derailment in 1976.
+The iron bridge itself received only superficial damage in the accident but the stonework was not replaced, leaving the cellular cross section of the girder exposed.

 Condition

-As at 26 April 2006, the physcial condition is good.

-Apart from the inclusion of the intermediate piers in 1907, the 1863 Menangle Bridge retains most of its original fabric.
+As of 26 April 2006, the physical condition was good.
+Apart from the insertion of the intermediate piers in 1907, the 1863 bridge retains most of its original fabric.

 Modifications and dates

-The principal modification was the building of the intermediate piers in 1907 which, by halving the original spans, greatly increased the load capacity of the bridge such that it is still in service carrying modern heavy, fast rail traffic.
-The original iron bridge was flanked by timber viaducts which were replaced by steel girders in 1923.
+The principal modification has been the building of the intermediate piers in 1907 which, by halving the original spans, greatly increased the load capacity of the bridge, allowing it to still be in service, carrying modern, heavy, fast rail traffic.
+The original iron bridge was approached by timber viaducts, which were replaced by steel girders in 1923.

-In 1993 Consulting Engineers, Dames & Moore of North Sydney, recommended a number of actions for a general refurbishment of the main bridge, some minor repairs, cleaning up and painting, maintenance to the bearings and the like, but no major changes.
+In 1993, consulting engineers, Dames & Moore of North Sydney, recommended a number of actions for a general refurbishment of the main bridge, including some minor repairs, cleaning up, painting and maintenance of the bearings, but no major changes.

 In March 2003, the bridge was closed for one month while repairs were carried out.
 When it reopened it had a 20 km/h speed limit, later increased to 40 km/h.
-It was announced in April 2003, the bridge would be replaced but to date this has not happened.
+It was announced in April 2003, the bridge would be replaced but that has not yet been done.

 In October 2005, the speed limit was increased to 80 km/h.
-In 2013 it was increased to the maximum line speed.
+In 2013, it was increased to the maximum line speed.

-Heritage listing

-As at 16 April 2003, the Menangle Railway Bridge, constructed in 1863 over the Nepean River, is one of the most historic bridges in Australia because:

-(a) it was the first large iron bridge in New South Wales and the largest bridge until the 1889 Hawkesbury River railway bridge;

-(b) it has a dominant appearance in a rural landscape;